 - Acquisition support.
-We represented Southwestern Energy Company in the sale of its local distribution company subsidiary.
+We represented a top-20 US gas holding company in the sale of its primary local distribution company subsidiary.

 - Anti-money laundering.
 We are advising the trading division of a global energy producer on anti-money laundering systems and controls and market conduct and abuse issues.